-Arkansas legislators kick off first day of Congressional Redistricting discussions
+Arkansas legislators kick off first day of congressional redistricting discussions

 Lawmakers made the trip back to the State Capitol Wednesday for a key part of their jobs.

-"We've got to find common agreement on something that will get all the bills all the votes needed to pass," Sen. Bart Hester, who introduced a bill to redraw Arkansas' congressional district lines.
+"We've got to find common agreement on something that will get all the bills all the votes needed to pass," Sen. Bart Hester (R-Cave Springs), who introduced a bill to redraw Arkansas's congressional district lines.

 Every 10 years after the latest Census data is released, legislators are required to vote on maps that will redraw the congressional districts in Arkansas.